misakey/backend/docs/content/endpoints/boxes.md

 * the [sending an event to a box endpoint](../box_events/#21-single-creation-of-an-event-for-a-box).
 * the [member type events documentation](/concepts/box-events/#12-member-type-events).

 ## 4.2.
-List joined boxes for the current user
+List boxes for the current identity

 ### 4.2.1. request